darkoverlordofdata/dish/readme.md

 Todo:

-* add sugar for heap management and pointer types
+* add sugar for heap management and pointer types (in progress)
 * char type as int.
 So 'a' is the same as 97|0

 ### example